All boys. All boarding. Grades 9-12.

 Be known.
 Be challenged.
 Be loved.

 Part of what makes Woodberry great is a commitment and dedication to every boy.
 Schools for boys focus every day on the unique joys of teaching young men.
-We've spent more than 130 years working with boys to prepare them for lives as leaders, learners, and citizens.
+We've spent 135 years working with boys to prepare them for lives as leaders, learners, and citizens.
 We have made an intentional choice to focus on the intellectual, physical, social, and emotional lives of boys.
 It's science: Boys learn differently!

 At Woodberry, we know boys learn and develop in different ways.
 It’s a simple fact that boys and girls grow at a different pace.
 Boys’ strengths are different from those of girls, especially before male and female brains are fully developed.
 Woodberry's curriculum and classroom experience is designed with boys in mind.
 Lessons are designed to be hands-on whenever possible.
 Our students often work collaboratively, as years of research have shown most boys relish the chance to work in a group on complex tasks.
 The all-boys, all-boarding nature of Woodberry allows our faculty to develop very strong relationships with their students.
-Because our faculty have a chance coach boys on the playing field, eat meals with them in the dining hall, and invite the boys into their homes to become part of the family, they develop stronger relationships than are possible at most day schools or co-ed schools.
+Because our faculty have a chance to coach boys on the playing field, eat meals with them in the dining hall, and invite the boys into their homes to become part of the family, they develop stronger relationships than are possible at most day schools or co-ed schools.

 From The Experts